lnshi/ml-exercises/docs/index.md

 <details>
   <summary>
     <a href="https://lnshi.github.io/ml-exercises/ml_basics_in_html/rdm002_gradient_and_gradient_descent/gradient_and_gradient_descent.html">
-      :whale: Gradient and gradient descent
+      🐳 Gradient and gradient descent
     </a>
   </summary>